French Noise Tax

 Tax liability arises when an aircraft takes off from any of the 10 airports listed above.
 Aircraft operators must then:

-- declare TNSA by the last day of the month following the end of the accounting period.
+- declare and pay TNSA by the last day of the second month following the end of the accounting period.
 The default return cycle is monthly but can be quarterly if the total amount due for the first month of the quarter is less than € 1,000.00.
 Otherwise, you have to declare and pay TNSA on a monthly basis.

 - submit a nil declaration if during the accounting period no chargeable flight takes place